Olav Akselsen: Early life and education

-Akselsen was born in Stord as the son of builder Arne Akselsen (born 1928) and his wife Aud Sortland (born 1932), who worked as an "assistant".
+Akselsen was born in Stord Municipality as the son of builder Arne Akselsen (born 1928) and his wife Aud Sortland (born 1932), who worked as an "assistant".

 He graduated from upper secondary school in 1984, took his examen philosophicum course at the University of Bergen in 1986 and graduated with a bachelor's degree in geography in 1988.
 Except for a tenure as a carpenter between 1986 and 1987, Akselsen had very little work experience outside of political life.
 Because of this, commentators have referred to him as a "broiler", a term referring to a person socialized mainly within a political party.

 Local politics

 Before entering national politics, Akselsen had some experience in local politics.
-He was elected to the executive committee of the municipal council in his native Stord in 1983, was re-elected in 1987 but left in 1989 when entering the national parliament.
+He was elected to the executive committee of the municipal council in his native Stord Municipality in 1983, was re-elected in 1987 but left in 1989 when entering the national parliament.

 From 1983 to 1985 he had chaired the local branch of the Workers' Youth League, the youth wing of the Labour Party.
 At the same time he was a member of the board of the Labour Party local chapter.
 He was a member of the board of the regional Hordaland party chapter from 1986 to 1988.
 After a hiatus from local politics he returned as leader of the local party chapter from 1998 to 2001.

 He also served on several public committees in Stord; pertaining to such matters as wild game, the environment, industry and equality.
 He was the deputy chair of some of these committees.